Tam/gqphile/README.md

 # gqphile
-An opinionised JS GraphQL client written with Postgraphile in mind
+An opinionated JS GraphQL client written with Postgraphile in mind

 ```js
 // API